Marcus Thigpen: Oakland Raiders

-Buffalo Bills (II)
+Buffalo Bills (second stint)

 On November 25, 2015, Thigpen re-signed with the Buffalo Bills.
 On December 22, 2015, the Bills waived Thigpen.

-Saskatchewan Roughriders (II)
+Saskatchewan Roughriders (second stint)

 On September 12, 2017, the Saskatchewan Roughriders announced that they had signed Thigpen to their practice roster as a kick returner.
 Thigpen played in only two regular season games for the Riders in 2017, carrying the ball seven times for 32 yards, and catching two passes for 31 yards.
 He also returned two punts and one kick return.
 Playing mainly as a running back in the 2017 Eastern Semi-final game in Ottawa, he amassed 169 rushing yards, including a 75-yard touchdown, placing him third all-time for a Saskatchewan player in a playoff game.
 He also had 38 yards on two kickoff returns to help defeat the Ottawa Redblacks 31–20.
 On March 12, 2018, Thigpen was suspended two-games by the CFL for violating the leagues drug policy; Thigpen tested positive for the banned substance dehydrochloromethyltestosterone.
 Thigpen set CFL career highs in rushing attempts (48) and yards (408) and rushing touchdowns (4) in 13 games with the Riders in the 2018 season.
 He also caught 24 passes for 233 yards, and returned 21 kickoffs, and 13 punts.
 Following the season he was re-signed by the Riders.
 The Roughriders released Thigpen on February 5, 2020.